 Types of Fly Fishing Packs

-A sling pack is carried over one shoulder with the main storage compartments on your back.
+A fly-fishing sling pack is carried over one shoulder with the main storage compartments on your back.
+For example, the Simms Freestone Sling is the fly fishing pack I used for years.
 There is usually another strap that runs under your arm, which connects to the strap on the front and the main compartment on your back.
 This prevents the pack from sliding around while wading, casting, and landing your fish.
 If you don't want the strap to sit on your casting shoulder, look into getting a pack with an ambidextrous strap.
 This type of strap can be adjusted so the pack can be carried on either shoulder.

-Sling packs also come in various sizes.
-Some packs have large compartments that provide plenty of storage space.
+The storage capacity of Sling packs can vary.
+Some packs have large compartments with removable internal partitions that velcro in place.
+This provides plenty of storage space and customization.
 These are great for storing multiple medium to large fly boxes, a jacket, a water bottle, and anything else you need.
-Other sling packs have longer, shallow compartments on the back that provide space for a fly box or two.
-These are great for outings where you don’t need all your fly fishing gear.
+Other sling bags have longer, shallow pockets on the back that provide space for a fly box or two.
+These are great for day trips where you don’t need all your fly fishing gear.
 On the shoulder strap, you will often find attachment points or even a small pouch for items like nippers or forceps.

 The benefit of a sling pack is that all your gear is stored behind you, out of the way.
+The strap across the chest often has a docking station to attach a zinger or pliers.
+Some have a small foam fly patch as well.
 There may also be a section inside the main compartment to store a water bottle.
-Some have designated a water bottle holder on the outside of the pack so it doesn't take up space inside the pack.
-When you need to access your gear, you swing the pack around to the front.
+Some sling packs have designated a water bottle holder on the outside of the pack so it doesn't take up space inside the fly fishing pack which is great for the fly angler that carries a lot of gear.
+When you need to access your gear, you swing the pack around to the front and unzip whatever pocket you need.
+Often the front zipper pocket will unzip and act like a mini workstation or workbench.
 Once you make the changes to your fly fishing setup, you zip up the pack and slide it back out of the way and resume fishing.